Helpful Gardening Tips

 Upon Receipt Of Your Plants

-There are several species of tree moss found throughout the United States, with Climcium americanum growing in southern climes and Climacium dendroides taking up a northeastern habitat.
+Several species of tree moss are found throughout the United States, with Climcium americanum growing in southern climes and Climacium dendroides taking up a northeastern habitat.
 Depending on the species, tree moss can withstand cold Zone 2 temperatures up to milder Zone 7 climates.
 Regardless of species, these luscious, evergreen ground covers add depth and texture to a range of landscapes and garden themes, from water gardens to nature gardens to vibrant ground covers layered among formal beds.

 Each branchlet produces pin-shaped leaves that have a similar appearance to pine needles.
 However, unlike pine needles, tree moss leaves are soft to the touch, and the overall impression is that of crushed, deep green velvet.
 Older leaves are dark olive green, mid-life leaves are a shade or two lighter, and younger leaves are light, vibrant green.
 The variety of shades magnifies the ground cover's textural appeal.
 Younger branch-lets and leaves have a reddish tinge, further adding to the depth of color.